 How do we think this U.S. Supreme Court court ruling on gay marriage will play out?
 We feel almost certain the high court is going to legalize gay marriage in all 50 states.
 It may go even further with added language in the decision brief that is designed to shut down the ability of the 50 states to pass discriminatory state laws and promulgate new state regulations designed to block constitutional rights to gay marriage.
 Of course, any such laws are by their very nature a farce because they all violate the Supremacy Clause in the U.S. Constitution.
 Anyone who knows how the American legal system works, and I know it well, will tell you that state laws such as these have a zero chance in federal court.
 Every last one of them will be overturned.
 We fought the American Civil War to put to bed the notion that states have the authority to nullify federal laws.
 They do not.
 As President Andrew Jackson (savior of the nation at the Battle of New Orleans) said, “Our federal union!!!
 It must be preserved!!!”
 If that involves kicking some fundie butt with M1A2 tanks, 50-caliber machine guns, and smart bombs in a second American Civil War—then so be it.
 Certainly, no one wants such a war, but if the fundies start one, I can guarantee you another 21st century Abraham Lincoln will finish it for them just like Honest Abe did in 1865.
 This country does not tolerate unconstitutional and humanly cruel treatment of people for too long.
 Never has.
 Never will.

 10) We here at the blog are hoping the people in the LGBTQ community will win their civil rights in June 2015, but not for any particular ideological or theological reason.
 Rather, the Christian fundamentalists and conservative evangelicals have been so mean-spirited, nasty, and obnoxious over the past few years with regard to the issue of gay rights and gay marriage that it would be a pleasure to see the anti-gay activists lose just to show the Christian fundamentalists and conservative evangelicals that they have never owned the United States of America as their personal religious property and that they never will own it as their personal religious property.
 The best way to achieve that is to marginalize them at every turn in the road by dashing their hopes and putting them, once again, into a position where they can do no harm to their fellow man.
-The U.S. Supreme Court ruling will take us several thousand miles down that road.
+The coming U.S. Supreme Court ruling on gay marriage will take us all several thousand miles down that road.
 The dream of a Christian dominionist theocracy in our country will be dead in a single blow to the head of the serpent in June 2015.

 We believe the best thing Christian fundamentalists and conservative evangelicals can do is what their best pastors advised that they should do right after the 1925 Scopes Monkey Trial in Dayton, Tennessee.
 Withdraw completely and totally from the American society and culture they hate so much; retire to some home deep back in the woods; limit their contact with the outside world of sinners (every other human being on Earth but themselves); and wait quietly on a hillside for Jesus to come back and rapture them out of here.
 As the Anglican Communion is reported to have thought to itself on the day the Mayflower set sail for the New World, “Good-bye and good riddance.”